Skip to main content

 Who should use Taiga?

 Taiga is best for Regulated enterprises (financial services, healthcare, public sector) that need software delivered with ISO 27001, SOC 2, GDPR, EU AI Act, or NIS2 controls baked in from day one and Organizations replacing long-running external consulting engagements where the deliverable codebase has historically been hard to maintain after the consultants leave.
-It's particularly useful for development professionals who need ai agents that generate production-ready code from business goals.
+It's particularly useful for enterprise agents professionals who need ai agents that generate production-ready code from business goals.

 What are the best Taiga alternatives?